ibm-watson-embedded-business-assistant/eba-example-agents/Lab/DevelopmentLab.md

 #### Constraints

 Click the constraints tab to enter a constraint.
-A constraint is also represented in the rdf format already mentioned, viz. subject predicate object.
+A constraint is also represented in the RDF format already mentioned, viz. subject predicate object.
 They serve as a way to provide generalism to our actions.
 Consider the following constraints: `a subClassOf :Lists` This constraint binds the parameter `a` to be any subclass of :Lists.
 This means that our action will be able to work generically with any type of list, e.g.  :ContactLists, :Orders, :Supplies.
 Note that the developer must provide appropriate entries in the ontology in order for the action to work properly, e.g. `:ContactList subClassOf :List`.
 The constraint parameter `a` can now be referenced in the input and output specifications.

 #### Input